-Ohashi You touched on compliance a little while back, Yone-Yone To conclude, I would like to speak on a matter that san.
-I was made well aware of the challenges with global goes beyond internal control.
-As outside officers, we are also operations from my experiences at Komatsu, and these difafforded opportunities to test-ride Yamaha Motor's new prodficulties extend beyond compliance.
-For example, climate ucts.
-These opportunities are always very exciting as they change is a topic of high concern in Japan, but there are some communicate just how much the Company is constantly regions where it is still not seen as a high priority.
-So while coming up with new ways to offer dreams to its customers in acknowledging that the importance of certain issues can vary uniquely Yamaha ways.
-I know that the global movement between country and region, I feel it is vital that we all move toward carbon neutrality and other developments mean forward with our employees around the world in the same Yamaha is facing big challenges, but I still hope that the direction.
-While fostering such a sense of unity takes time, it is Company will continue to capitalize on its technological prowsomething that a company operating on a global scale cannot ess and release products that deliver excitement to customers neglect.
-Significant risks may emerge if this is neglected and I around the world.
-To support these efforts, I think the hope that Yamaha Motor will bolster its efforts to create such Company should actively work to increase diversity-and not unity going forward.
-In the meantime, I will continue to proacjust on the Board of Directors and the Audit & Supervisory tively offer feedback at Board meetings and other venues Board-that goes beyond only gender and encompasses based on my own experience in order to contribute to taking diversity from a wide variety of perspectives.
-While this is only Yamaha Motor's corporate value higher. a suggestion from me, Yamaha Motor's B2C operations are not limited only to Japanese people.
+Yone To conclude, I would like to speak on a matter that goes beyond internal control.
+As outside officers, we are also afforded opportunities to test-ride Yamaha Motor's new products.
+These opportunities are always very exciting as they communicate just how much the Company is constantly coming up with new ways to offer dreams to its customers in uniquely Yamaha ways.
+I know that the global movement toward carbon neutrality and other developments mean Yamaha is facing big challenges, but I still hope that the Company will continue to capitalize on its technological prowess and release products that deliver excitement to customers around the world.
+To support these efforts, I think the Company should actively work to increase diversity-and not just on the Board of Directors and the Audit & Supervisory Board-that goes beyond only gender and encompasses diversity from a wide variety of perspectives.
+While this is only a suggestion from me, Yamaha Motor's B2C operations are not limited only to Japanese people.
 In bringing such diversity, I hope Yamaha Motor will continue to fulfill its corporate mission as a Kando Creating Company around the world.